 Tiling Over Concrete

 Concrete can be tricky to tile over.
 Concrete tends to develop cracks that need to be filled in and repaired before you start.
 If the crack is more significant than 1/8 inch, the entire slab must be removed and repoured; repairing large cracks can lead to problems in the future.
-Besides, tile is better than concrete because it isn’t porous, but concrete is.
+Besides, tile is better than concrete because it isn't porous,

 Finally, you may want to invest in an isolation kit.
 These are membranes that provide a thin cushion between the tiles and the concrete.
 Membranes protect the tiles each time the concrete beneath them expands or shrinks; these shifts could easily crack the tile if membranes aren't utilized.